CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/attachments.md

 #### Creating view for Attachments Dialog

-Here we will create new view fragment that later will be used in our controller.
+Here, we will create new view fragment that later will be used in our controller.

 1. Lets create new view fragment with our Attachments Dialog: SalesOrderAttachmentsDialog.fragment.xml.
 For simplicity we will create it directly in view folder.